Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: The sensing process

 \subsection{Concentration inequalities and asymptotic analysis}

-We now present a concentration inequality for our estimator $\hat{C}$ around its mean.
-Loosely speaking, this inequality is theoretical evidence our estimator is reliable.
-We use results derived in \cite{buldygin2013sub} and compare them against a canonical concentration inequality for bounded random variables.
+Now that an unbiased estimator and its distribution have been derived, this subsection derives a a concentration inequality for the estimator $\hat{C}$ around its mean.
+Loosely speaking, this inequality is theoretical evidence that the estimator is reliable.
+Results from \cite{buldygin2013sub} are used and the resulting concentration inequality is compared against a canonical concentration inequality for bounded random variables.
 A key quantity depending on $p$ is $K(p)$, defined below. \begin{amsdef} Let $K : \lbrack 0, 1 \rbrack \rightarrow \mathbb{R} : p \mapsto K(p)$, where \cite[Eq.~(4)]{buldygin2013sub}